Nancy Meyers: 1980s

 Meyers and Shyer's next project, Irreconcilable Differences (1984), marked Shyer's directorial debut.
 Shelley Long and Ryan O'Neal star as a Hollywood couple whose obsession with success destroys their relationship with their daughter, played by eight-year-old Drew Barrymore.
-Released to a mixed reception by critics, the collaboration became a moderate box office with a gross of $12.4 million, but received multiple Golden Globe nominations, including Best Actress nods for Long and Barrymore.
+Released to a mixed reception by critics, the collaboration became a moderate box office success with a gross of $12.4 million, but received multiple Golden Globe nominations, including Best Actress nods for Long and Barrymore.
 Also in 1984, Meyers, Shyer and Miller penned Protocol, another comedy starring Goldie Hawn, in which she portrayed a cocktail waitress who prevents the assassination of a visiting Arab Emir, and thus is offered a job with the United States Department of State as a protocol official.
 Hawn reportedly disliked their screenplay and hired Buck Henry for a major overhaul, prompting the trio to go into arbitration to settle their differences.
 While neither Meyers nor Shyer became involved in producing or directing the film, it fared slightly better at the box office than Irreconcilable Differences, garnering $26.3 million in total.

 Meyers returned to producing with Baby Boom (1987), a film about a New York City female executive, who out of the blue becomes the guardian of her distant cousin's 14-month-old daughter.
 The film marked her debut collaboration with Diane Keaton.
 The catalyst for the project was a series of situations that Meyers and Shyer and their friends had experienced while managing a life with a successful career and a growing family.
 Baby Boom was favorably received by critics and audiences alike.
 It was nominated for a Golden Globe Award for Best Motion Picture - Musical or Comedy and earned a respectable $1.6 million in its opening weekend in the US, and approximately $26.7 million in its entire run.
 As with Private Benjamin the film was followed by a short-lived television series, this one starring Kate Jackson.